 Whether a person will be vicariously liable for the actions of employees depends on if he can be seen as the employer.
 No contract of employment exists between the individual members and employees because the individual liability of the members is generally limited to their subscription fee.
 It is more likely that the management committee of an association will be seen as the employer, as it will be in control of the association’s affairs, including employment contracts.

 If an individual member is found liable in tort, he will not be able to limit the liability to the funds held by the association as he can in contract.
-Nor is he entitled to an indemnity from the other members beyond the funds of the association, unless the rules expressly allow this.
+Nor is he entitled to an discretionary benefits scheme from the other members beyond the funds of the association, unless the rules expressly allow this.